ktaylor63/southeast/site/content/articles/fencing-fire.md

     alt: 'A firefighter in protective gear marches through the brush of a pine forest.'
     caption: 'Firefighter in the brush at Okefenokee NWR.
 Photo by Mark Davis, USFWS.'
     link: 'https://flic.kr/p/TNvdYJ'
-updated: 'May 2nd, 2017'
+updated: 'August 28th, 2017'
 ---

-**FARGO, Ga.** -- Smoke rose, a boiling, black reminder that fire stalked the hammocks and islands.
+**Fargo, Georgia** -- Smoke rose, a boiling, black reminder that fire stalked the hammocks and islands.
 It had consumed thousands of acres, and was just getting started.

 Before it’s finished, the [West Mims fire](/tags/west-mims-fire) will have burned a lot more.